Santa Barbara Hit-and-Run Attorneys

 - Misdemeanor Hit-and-Run: When someone leaves the scene of an accident with property damage, but no one has been injured.
 If a property owner cannot be located at the time of the accident, the at-fault driver is allowed to leave a note with contact information for the owner.

-However, if the perpetrator is located by law enforcement, any criminal charges filed against him or her will not lead to compensation for you, the victim.
+If the perpetrator is located by law enforcement, any criminal charges filed against him or her will not lead to compensation for pain and suffering to you, the victim.
 You must file a personal injury claim against the at-fault party’s insurance provider.

 Hit-and-runs are not a uniquely Californian problem, but we do see many more in our populated areas than the rest of the country does.
 Los Angeles County in particular experiences a hit-and-run crash every 18 minutes, according to data analyzed by NBC4.

 After any car accident, you need an experienced and knowledgeable attorney to represent you and make sure your rights are protected.
-Call NordstrandBlack PC at (805) 962-2022 for a free consultation.
-We will examine all the evidence in your case to determine how it may be possible to get the maximum compensation for you.
+Call NordstrandBlack PC at (866) 298-2041 for a free consultation.
+We will examine all the evidence in your case to determine how to get the maximum compensation for you.